BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
                 <td width="600px">Do you want to feel seen, heard, and accepted?
 Ready to remove obstacles to becoming your best self?
-Need help navigating the nuances of your mental health?
 If so, I am here for you.
 I approach therapy with a tremendous sense of hope and optimism, and I believe change is possible.
 I strive to provide an environment that is relaxing and comfortable, and consider it a privilege to sit with another person as they process their experiences.
 I view the therapy room as a sacred space where clients can truly be themselves, with no judgment or criticism.
 Only understanding, humor, and honesty.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37208</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37208 & Online</td>
                 <td style="text-align: center;width: 480px;">(615) 645-1262</td>
             </tr>
         </table>